Cumulo-pro/cumulo-horcrux/docs/metrics-grafana-prometheus.md

 In Grafana: **Dashboards → Import → Upload JSON file**

 When prompted, assign your Prometheus datasource.
-The dashboard uses the standard `__inputs` mechanism — Grafana will ask you to map `DS_PROMETHEUS` to your datasource on import.
+The dashboard uses the standard `__inputs` mechanism: Grafana will ask you to map `DS_PROMETHEUS` to your datasource on import.

 <!-- imagen: pantalla de import de Grafana mostrando el selector de datasource -->